VILLASframework/documentation/docs/fpga/setup.md

 :::note ToDo

-Create a list of available bitstreams
+Create a list of available bitstreams.
 :::

 :::note ToDo
 Add instructions on how to flash a bitstream.
 :::

-### Indentify PCIexpress device
+### Identify PCIexpress device

 :::note ToDo
 Describe the usage of `lspci`
 :::

 ## Kernel